ustcyue/proto-number/README.md

 # proto-number

-This is a tool for automatically renumber proto sequence number in a message.
+This is a vim plugin for automatically renumber proto sequence number in a message.
 Note: requires python3 support in vim

 # Install